Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Ewald summation

-where $\w E_1(\cdot)=\v K_0(\cdot,0)$ and $\gamma=0.5772156649\ldots$ is the Euler-Mascheroni constant.
-The term $\varphi^{2\P,\w F,\vk=0}$, cf.~\eqref{eq:2p0}, is a one dimensional sum and in \cite{Lindbo2012} it is computed via Chebyshev interpolations.
-This approach is much more expensive if it is to be used for the two dimensional sum $\varphi^{1\P,\w F,\vk=0}$.
-In fact, using Chebyshev interpolations in this case, the cost of the zero mode term \eqref{eq:1p0} is comparable with the cost of calculating the rest of the Fourier modes, cf.~\eqref{eq:1pno0}.
-Instead, we note that for $\vk=0$, \eqref{eq:2p0} and \eqref{eq:1p0} are solutions to $(3-D)$-dimensional free-space Poisson problems.
-Using the idea in \cite{Vico2016} the corresponding forms in \eqref{eq:fourier_space_nonzero_ewald} can be replaced by non-singular expressions amenable to numerical integration.
-This approach has already been used in \cite{Shamshirgar2017,Klinteberg2017} for designing the Spectral Ewald method for the 1d-periodic and free-space cases.
+where $\erf$ is the error function, $\w E_1(\cdot)=\v K_0(\cdot,0)$ and $\gamma=0.5772156649\ldots$ is the Euler-Mascheroni constant.
+The term $\varphi^{2\P,\w F,\vk=\v0}$, cf.\ Eq.~\eqref{eq:2p0}, is a one-dimensional sum and in Ref.~\onlinecite{Lindbo2012} it is computed via Chebyshev interpolation.
+This approach would be much more expensive if it were to be used for the two-dimensional sum $\varphi^{1\P,\w F,\vk=\v0}$.
+In fact, using Chebyshev interpolation in this case, the cost of the zero-mode term \eqref{eq:1p0} would be comparable to the cost of calculating the rest of the Fourier modes, cf. Eq.~\eqref{eq:1pno0}.
+Instead, we note that for $\vk=\v0$, \eqref{eq:2p0} and \eqref{eq:1p0} are solutions to $(3-D)$-dimensional free-space Poisson problems.
+Using the idea in Ref.~\onlinecite{Vico2016}, the corresponding forms in Eq.~\eqref{eq:fourier_space_nonzero_ewald} can be replaced by non-singular expressions amenable to numerical integration.
+This approach has already been used in Ref.~\onlinecite{Shamshirgar2017,Klinteberg2017} for designing the Spectral Ewald method for the 1d-periodic and free-space cases.
 In this paper, the same technique is used for the zero mode of the 2d-periodic case as well.
-In section \ref{sec:vico} we review the free-space Poisson solver in detail.
+In Sec.~\ref{sec:vico} we review the treatment of the $\vk=\v0$ case in detail.